matchaxnb/mkdocs-techdocs-redirect/README.md

 Plugin to handle redirections for techdocs sites.

-Uses the same config and is inspired by and initially forked from [mkdocs-redirects](https://github.com/mkdocs/mkdocs-redirects).
+Uses (almost) the same config and is inspired by and initially forked from [mkdocs-redirects](https://github.com/mkdocs/mkdocs-redirects).

 ## Installing